barron9/rxswift_BehaviorRelay_threadsafety/README.md

 # rxswift_BehaviorRelay_threadsafety
 reproduce the problem and fix
-there is 0.4 ms latency between datasource delegate numberOfItemsInSection and itemsAtRow methods , so if any background thread changes the rxbehavioralrelay it will call ```collectionView.reloadData()```but it goes down continue executing if done for several times to guard statement.
+there is 0.4 ms latency between datasource delegate numberOfItemsInSection and itemsAtRow methods , so if any background thread changes the rxbehavioralrelay it will call ```collectionView.reloadData()```but it goes down continue executing if done for several times.

 //55225 - 54823 = 402 microsecond / 0.4ms in iphone 14 pro simulator